Background pattern

 Cluj Napoca, Romania

-Sun Pharma Laboratorios, S.L.
+Sun Pharma Laboratories, S.L.

 Rambla de Catalunya 53-55

-08007 Barcelona.
-Spain
+08007 Barcelona, Spain

-Tel.: +34 93 342 78 90
+Tel.:+34 93 342 78 90

-Austria- Olanzapine Ranbaxy 10mg Schmelzabletten
+Austria - Olanzapine Ranbaxy 10mg Schmelzabletten

-France- Olanzapine SUN, 10mg Comprime Orodispersible
+France - Olanzapine SUN, 10mg Comprime Orodispersible

-Germany- Olanzapine Basics 10mg Schmelztabletten
+Germany - Olanzapine Basics 10mg Schmelztabletten

-Netherlands- Olanzapine SUN 10mg orodispersible tablet
+Netherlands - Olanzapine SUN 10mg orodispersible tablet

-Poland- Olanzapine Lekam 10mg tabletka Ulegajaca rozpadowi w Jamie ustnej
+Poland - Olanzapine Lekam 10mg tabletka Ulegajaca rozpadowi w Jamie ustnej

-Romania- Olanzapina Terapia 10mg comprimate orodispersabile
+Romania - Olanzapina Terapia 10mg comprimate orodispersabile

-Spain- Olanzapina SUN 10mg comprimidos bucodispersables EFG
+Spain - Olanzapina SUN 10mg comprimidos bucodispersables EFG

-Sweden- Olanzapine Ranbaxy 10mg Munsönderfallande tablet
+Sweden - Olanzapine Ranbaxy 10mg Munsönderfallande tablett

-Last review date of this leaflet: July 2020
+Date of last revision of this leaflet: July 2020

-For detailed and updated information about this medication, please visit the website of the Spanish Agency of Medicines and Medical Devices (AEMPS)http://www.aemps.gob.es/
+Detailed and updated information on this medicinal product is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/

 About the medicine